-- Introduce staggered start and finish times to reduce congestion and contact at all times. - Introduce enhanced cleaning of all facilities throughout the day and at the end of each day. - Consider increasing the number or size of facilities available on site if possible. - Based on the size of each facility, determine how many people can use it at any one time to maintain 2m. - Provide suitable and sufficient rubbish bins in these areas with regular removal and disposal. - Identify 2m physical distancing areas. - Remove all unnecessary items.
+- Introduce staggered start and finish times to reduce congestion and contact at all times. - Introduce enhanced cleaning of all facilities throughout the day and at the end of each day. - Consider increasing the number or size of facilities available on site if possible. - NEW > Based on the size of each facility, determine how many people can use it at any one time to maintain the required social distancing. - Provide suitable and sufficient rubbish bins in these areas with regular removal and disposal. - NEW > Identify physical distancing areas. - Remove all unnecessary items.